Trial purpose

 Conditions

-This trial is treating patients with primary central nervous system lymphoma
+This trial is treating people with primary central nervous system lymphoma

 Eligibility